Tony Vinciquerra: Sony Pictures Entertainment

 In May 2017, it was announced that Vinciquerra would be filling the role of CEO of Sony Pictures Entertainment, left vacant by Michael Lynton after he announced his departure for Snap Inc. Vinciquerra was hired to oversee the Sony Pictures Motion Picture Group, Sony Pictures Television and worldwide media networks.
 During his time there, he has increased the amount of collaboration between Sony divisions like the motion picture group and Sony Interactive Entertainment, which resulted in the development of productions like Uncharted (2022), The Last of Us, and Twisted Metal.
 He is credited with reversing a downward trend of film box office performances and strengthening the television division, leading a “dramatic turnaround” with five consecutive years of increasing profit and record-high operating income for the company.

 In his role overseeing Sony Pictures Television, Vinciquerra was involved in the hirings of Mike Richards and Mayim Bialik as co-hosts of the television quiz show Jeopardy! in 2021 after the death of longtime host Alex Trebek.
 Before any of his episodes aired, Richards stepped down from his position after several insensitive comments made on his podcast emerged.
 Vinciquerra helped manage the resumed host search, which concluded in July 2022 with deals for Bialik and Ken Jennings as the show's rotating co-hosts.

 During the 2023 SAG-AFTRA and WGA strike, he lobbied for the Alliance of Motion Picture and Television Producers to de-escalate negotiations and resume talks with the unions.
 He also advocated for writers' unions to "come to a common ground" with production companies on the use of generative AI in film and television production.
-In 2025, Ravi Ahuja replaced Vinciquerra as CEO, though he remained as chairman.
+In 2025, Ravi Ahuja replaced Vinciquerra as CEO, though he remained as chairman until the end of the year.